-His self-titled first album came out in 1967, and in the half-century that followed—up until his death a year ago—David Bowie remained fresh and surprising in both his music and his thinking.
-Here are some of the beloved rocker's most memorable lines.
+His self-titled first album came out in 1967, and in the half-century that followed, David Bowie remained fresh and surprising in both his music and his thinking.
+Here, to celebrate what would have been his 71st birthday (two days before the second anniversary of his death) are some of the beloved rocker's most memorable lines.

 "The truth, of course, is that there is no journey.
 We are arriving and departing all at the same time."

 "You would think that a rock star being married to a supermodel would be one of the greatest things in the world.
 It is."